Anyon condensation and tensor categories: Witt equivalence

 \subsection{Witt equivalence}

-Two phases $\EC$ and $\ED$ are called {\it Witt equivalent} if they can be connected by a gapped domain wall.
-This is a well-defined equivalence relation, which was first introduced in mathematics \cite{dmno} to classify rational conformal field theory.
-It was proved to be relevant to the problem of connecting two topological phases by a gapped domain wall in \cite[Sec.\,4]{fsv} (also known to Kitaev \cite{kitaev2}).
-Mathematically, two modular tensor categories $\EC$ and $\ED$ are Witt equivalence if there is a spherical fusion category $\EC$ such that \be \EC \boxtimes \overline{\ED} \simeq Z(\EE). \ee By taking quotient of this relation from all modular tensor categories, we obtain a group, called {\it Witt group} \cite{dmno}.
-This Witt group is an infinite group.
-The unit element is given by the Witt class $[\vect]$ determined by the category $\vect$ of finite dimensional vector spaces.
-The multiplication of the group is given by the Deligne tensor product $\boxtimes$, which, in physics, amounts to putting one anyon system on the top of another anyon system, i.e. a double-layer system.
+Two 2d topological orders $\EC$ and $\ED$ are called {\it Witt equivalent} if they can be connected by a gapped domain wall.
+This is a well-defined equivalence relation, which was first introduced by Kitaev in 2008 \cite{kitaev2}, and was introduced in mathematics for MTC's in \cite{dmno}, and was later translated back to physics in \cite[Sec.\,4]{fsv}.
+Mathematically, two MTC's $\EC$ and $\ED$ are Witt equivalence if there is a spherical fusion category $\EC$ such that \be \EC \boxtimes \overline{\ED} \simeq Z(\EE). \ee The equivalence classes of MTC's form a group, called the {\it Witt group} \cite{dmno}.
+It is an infinite group.
+The unit element is given by the Witt class $[\vect]$ of $\vect$.
+The multiplication of the group is given by the Deligne tensor product $\boxtimes$, which, in physics, amounts to stacking two topological orders.
 The inverse is given by $[\EC]^{-1} = [\overline{\EC}]$.
-In particular, a topological phase $\EC$ can have a gapped boundary or non-chiral if and only if $[\EC]=[\vect]$ in Witt classes (see \cite[Sec.\,3]{fsv} for a proof).
-An interesting result proved in \cite[Thm.\,5.13]{dmno} is that in each Witt class, there is a unique (up to braided equivalence) completely anisotropic modular tensor category.
+In particular, a topological phase $\EC$ can have a gapped boundary or non-chiral if and only if $[\EC]=[\vect]$ (see \cite[Sec.\,3]{fsv} for a proof).
+An interesting result proved in \cite[Thm.\,5.13]{dmno} is that in each Witt class, there is a unique (up to braided equivalence) completely anisotropic MTC.
 A further study on Witt equivalence was carried out in \cite{dno}.

-\begin{rema} {\rm Theorem\,5.13 in \cite{dmno} is stated for non-degenerate braided fusion category.
-But it is also true for (unitary) modular tensor category which can be viewed as a non-degenerate braided fusion category with a (unitary) spherical structure.
-The proof of Theorem\,5.13 can be easily adapted to the (unitary) modular case because, for a maximal connected commutative separable algebra $A$, the category $\EC_A^{loc}$ is automatically (unitary) spherical. } \end{rema}

-If two topological phases $\EC$ and $\ED$ are Witt equivalent, in general, you cannot obtain $\ED$ by condensing anyons in $\EC$.
-But you can obtain both phases via a two-step condensation from a single phase.